-- 24. The report to be submitted by a Contracting Party without nuclear installations should follow the above format, addressing relevant articles of the Convention, as deemed appropriate to illustrate its achievements. - 25.
-In particular, reporting on Articles 7, 8 and 16 is considered applicable for Contracting Parties with no nuclear installations planned or in operation. - 26.
-Reporting on Articles 10 19 is considered applicable as regards the Contracting Party's regulation of planned future nuclear installations. - 27.
-Demonstration of the Contracting Party's commitment to the Convention's objective of a high level of nuclear safety by reporting on other relevant activities is welcome.
-Likewise, presenting information on activities covered by Articles 9, 10 and 15 is encouraged.
+24. The National Report to be submitted by a Contracting Party without nuclear installations should follow the above format, addressing relevant articles of the Convention, as deemed appropriate to illustrate its achievements.

+25. In particular, reporting on Articles 7, 8 and 16 of the Convention is considered applicable for Contracting Parties with no nuclear installations planned or in operation.

+26. Reporting on Articles 10 - 19 of the Convention is considered applicable as regards the Contracting Party's regulation of planned future nuclear installations.
+A Contracting Party planning construction of its first nuclear installation should report on all necessary steps taken prior to the commencement of construction of the installation with regard to long-term planning and establishment of the requisite infrastructure.

+27. Demonstration of the Contracting Party's commitment to the Convention's objective of a high level of nuclear safety by reporting on other relevant activities is welcome.
+Likewise, presenting information on activities covered by Articles 9, 10 and 15 of the Convention is encouraged.